 Use Typefi AutoFit to create auto-sizing text frames.
 For example, if a figure caption is longer than its text frame, Typefi AutoFit automatically resizes the frame to fit the entire caption and eliminate any overset text.

-- Apply an auto-size option
+Apply an auto-size option to a text frame

 - Select a text frame.